 Pupils are encouraged to learn key number facts, such as, number bonds and multiplication facts from very early on in their education and our use of Big Maths, CLICs and Learn Its support children with learning key facts for each year group.
 In addition, we use a number of online resources to support the teaching and learning of maths in school including MyMaths.co.uk and TT Rockstars.

 Ultimately, we want to guide our pupils to become independent and confident mathematicians, with the skills to achieve and continue their success in education and beyond.

-From September 2015, all pupils will be taught mathematics based on the new National Curriculum for Mathematics.
+Since September 2015, all pupils have been taught mathematics based on the new National Curriculum for Mathematics.
 The programme of study aims to ensure that all pupils:

 become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 can solve problems by applying their mathematics to a variety of routine and non- routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.